-While some spouses are able to fully agree on every issue surrounding their divorce, most divorces in Nevada involve spouses that are unable to agree on the important issues involving spousal support, child support, and child custody.
-When those matters go unresolved, litigation is the next step in the divorce process.
+While some spouses are able to fully agree on every issue surrounding their divorce, many are unable to agree on the important issues involving spousal support, child support, and child custody.
+When those matters go unresolved, litigation is the next step.
 This process is called a contested divorce.
 Having a highly experienced Las Vegas Contested Divorce Lawyer on your side will help you navigate through this time in your life.

 Though divorces may seem pretty straight forward, or the disagreements between spouses seem minor, Nevada divorce laws can be extremely complexed and a contested divorce can be overwhelming when a spouse attempts to litigate on their own behalf.
 To avoid missteps and to receive the best results, you need an experienced Las Vegas contested divorce lawyer to assist you.

 The talented team of attorneys at Mills & Anderson have years of experience successfully litigating divorce proceedings for clients in Las Vegas, Boulder City, Mesquite, Henderson, and other cities within the Clark County, Nevada area.
 With over 36 years of collective experience, the attorneys at Mills & Anderson have extensive knowledge in all family related matters including.
 Contact Mills & Anderson today at (702) 386-0030 to discuss your case.
 All consultations are kept confidential.